MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 + Task 1: Create CoreServicesVnet and ManufacturingVnet
 + Task 2: Create CoreServicesVM
 + Task 3: Create ManufacturingVM
-+ Task 4: Connect to the Test VMs using RDP
++ Task 4: Connect to the VMs using RDP
 + Task 5: Test the connection between the VMs
 + Task 6: Create CoreServicesVnet Gateway
 + Task 7: Create ManufacturingVnet Gateway
-+ Task 8: CoreServicesVnet to ManufacturingVnet
++ Task 8: Connect CoreServicesVnet to ManufacturingVnet
 + Task 9: Connect ManufacturingVnet to CoreServicesVnet
 + Task 10: Verify that the connections connect
 + Task 11: Test the connection between the VMs